agateau/git-uff/README.md

 ## But my code is not on GitHub...

 `git-uff` is not tied to GitHub.
-It supports GitLab, SourceHut and a few others.
-For now the supported forges are hard-coded in the code, but making it configurable should be easy.
+It supports GitLab, SourceHut and CGit forges.

+To declare a new forge, add it to your git configuration with:

+    git config --global uff.<forge_base_url>.forge <forge>

+For example to declare that example.com uses GitLab:

+    git config --global uff.example.com.forge gitlab

 ## Installation